gotling/window-control/README.md

 # Window Control

-Control automatic windows based on sensor data or time.
+Control electric windows based on sensor data or time.

 Hardware hooks in parallel to existing buttons used to control windows.